Dozodouzo/supybot-git/README.md

 After each fetch a  poll operation runs (generally pretty quick), including a check for any commits that arrived since the last check.

-Repository clones are never deleted.
-If you decide to stop tracking one, you may want to go manually delete it to free up disk space.
+Repository clones are deleted by @repokill.
+To recover from bad upstreams doing push -f (or worse) try to run a @repokill + @repoadd cycle.

 As usual with Supybot plugins, you can call these commands by themselves or with the plugin name prefix, e.g. `@git rehash`.
 The latter form is only